JohnMurray/JohnMurray/README.md

 ### Hi there 👋

 This is my personal project ~graveyard~ playground. _Most_ of these projects shouldn't be taken seriously, being either things that likely only have value to me or are silly projects for my own learning and entertainment.
-My current focus is on [__busan__](http://github.com/JohnMurray/busan), which __is__ a serious project and I recommend you check it out.

 I've previously done some work for my employer under [@murray-stripe](https://github.com/murray-stripe/).